wp-plugins/tumblr-widget-for-wordpress/readme.txt

 * We now use WP_Http instead of cURL, as recommended.

 = 1.3 =
-* Added two features: 'Resize videos' and 'link title to Tumblr'.
+* Added two features: 'Resize videos' and 'Link title to Tumblr'.

 = 1.2 =
 * Fixed bug that was preventing settings from being preserved with WP 2.9.